geo-hy/SDD_code/README.md

 Y. He, Z. Lu, W. J. Wang, D. Zhang, Y. L. Zhang, B. Q. Qin, K. Shi*, & X. F. Yang.
 2022.
 Water clarity mapping of global lakes using a novel hybrid deep-learning-based recurrent model with Landsat OLI images. *Water Research*, 215, 118241.
 <https://doi.org/10.1016/j.watres.2022.118241>

-*Notes:* This web only provides the codes used in this ciation.
-The in-situ measurements may open access in the future.
+*Notes:* This repo only uploaded the codes which are used in this ciation.
+The in-situ measurements may share in the future.

 ## Data pre-processing (almost working in *GEE* platform)
 ### 1. The global water bodies extraction: